-In June 2011, Western Arkansas Ballet offered the 20th annual Lorraine Cranford Summer Dance Workshop.
-An event is named after the founder of Ballet Arkansas, this week-long workshop features a staff of various professional instructors from across the nation with teaching support from Arkansas.
+In June 2011, Western Arkansas Ballet began offering the annual Lorraine Cranford Summer Dance Workshop.
+This event is named after the founder of Ballet Arkansas.
+This week-long workshop features a staff of various professional instructors from across the nation with teaching support from Arkansas.
 The week concludes with a demonstration performance by the workshop dancers.
-The 2012 Summer Dance workshop will be held June 3-8.
+The 2015 Summer Dance workshop will be held June 7-12.

 Focus on Quality Dance Training

-The Academy of Western Arkansas Ballet, a non-profit organization, offers classes for company and non-company members in ballet, pointe, tap, jazz, modern, athletic conditioning, creative movement, pilates, and funk fitness at the Western Arkansas Ballet studios in Fort Smith.
+The Academy of Western Arkansas Ballet, a non-profit organization, offers classes for company and non-company members in ballet, pointe, tap, jazz, modern, athletic conditioning, and creative movement at the Western Arkansas Ballet studios in Fort Smith.

 The Nancy Wood Scholarship Fund was established in 1993 to provide funds to young people who had the desire to pursue the art of dance but not the financial means to do so.
 The scholarship was named in honor of the founder of Western Arkansas Ballet, Nancy Wood.
 The Ray Moore Scholarship Fund was established in the spring of 2005 by the children of Ray Moore.
 At his request, the fund was established to help children ages 4 to 9 to be able to participate in dance that might not otherwise be able to participate because of financial reasons.
 Monies from these funds pay for dance tuition shoes, workshops and camps.
 The Amanda Dooly Scholarship Fund was established in 2012 by the family of Amanda Dooly, a former Western Arkansas Ballet company member, to encourage any dancer interested in exploring the art of choreography.
 The Rachel Campbell Smith Scholarship Fund was established in memory of Rachel Campbell Smith in 2012 by her family in order to support and encourage a young person in the dance arts.
 Young people across the state have received scholarships from these programs, but the majority of the recipients are students at the Academy of Western Arkansas Ballet.